 Informal practice may bring the same kind of improved attention to everyday situations that one might get from formal practice.
 This involves directing full and non-judgemental attention to the activity being undertaken at a particular moment – it might be washing the dishes, brushing teeth, chatting with a friend or studying.

 Mindfulness is not a temporary state of mind that is present during meditation and then vanishes for the rest of the day.
 At its most effective mindfulness is a way of living.

 Mindfulness meditation not only has the potential to change our mindset and perspective, it can also change the shape of our brains, rewiring them towards more positive thoughts and emotions, a process known as neuro-plasticity.

-Meditation allows us to move from high-frequency brain waves to a lower frequency, which activates (and, potentially even more importantly, deactivates) certain areas of the brain.
+Meditation allows us to move from high-frequency brain waves (Beta) to a lower frequency (Alpha, Theta), which activates (and, potentially even more importantly, deactivates) certain areas of the brain.

 Research shows that grey matter - the area of the brain responsible for emotional regulation, planning and problem-solving - as well as the cortical thickness - responsible for learning and memory - both increase with regular meditation practice.
 Alternatively, the amygdala, which regulates how we feel stress, fear and anxiety, decreases in size.

 Many people have routines in their daily lives, such as waking up and going to work or school.
 If we are doing something familiar in customary surroundings, we may operate on autopilot and not notice what's actually going on; for instance, eating a whole packet of chips in front of the TV without actually noticing the taste.